 The Nibi Declaration represents respect, love, and the sacred relationship with nibi (water) and the life that it brings.
 It is based on teachings about water, lands, other elements like air and wind, and all of creation.
-The declaration is meant to preserved and share knowledge with youth and future generations.
+The declaration is meant to preserve and share knowledge with youth and future generations.
 The declaration guides us in our relationship with nibi so we can take action individually, in our communities and as a Nation to help ensure healthy, living nibi for all of creation.

-Read more about Manito Aki Inakonigaawin and the Nibi declaration on page 13.
+Read more about Manito Aki Inakonigaawin and the Nibi declaration on page 9.

-PURPOSE OF THE ENGAGEMENT SESSION
+PURPOSE OF THE REPORT

 The Canadian Nuclear Safety Commission (CNSC), is looking for feedback on the Canadian Nuclear Laboratories (CNL) annual Regulatory Oversight Report (ROR).
-CNSC has offered funding to various First Nation communities and organizations to review and host engagement sessions in regards to the ROR.
+CNSC has offered funding to various First Nation communities and organizations to review the ROR.

-Primary objectives of the engagement sessions were:
+Primary objectives of the reviewing of the report were:

-- 1. Increase awareness and understanding of the ROR - 2.
-Gather feedback that incorporated Treaty #3 rights and values in the ROR - 3.
-Answer any questions in regards to the ROR
+- 1. Ensuring Indigenous Community Engagement is upheld; - 2.
+Provide feedback that incorporates Treaty #3 rights and values in the ROR; - 3.
+Provide recommendations on future monitoring and note concerns.